veksh/cloudresume/data/markdown/cv-long.md

 - Environment monitoring: with APC NetBotz, UniPing and APC UPS temperature sensors.

 ## Enterprise applications
-- LAN infrastructure services: implemented DNS, DHCP, NTP, TFTP etc on Linux.
+- LAN infrastructure services: implemented DNS, DHCP, NTP, TFTP, syslog, ssh and so on on Linux.
 - Mail: using Postfix as MTA, Communigate for IMAP, POP, ActiveSync, webmail, calendaring (2000+ users), FortiMail/IronPort AS/AV appliances as external relays, security protocols like SPF.
 - Active Directory on Samba: Ansible automated deployment of domain controllers and file servers, automated user and computer management, provisioning of user accounts.
-- Team collaboration: project management and time tracking with Trello, knowledge base with GitLab Wiki.
+- Team collaboration: project management and time tracking with Trello, a knowledge base with GitLab Wiki.
 - Others: helped to deploy, maintain and monitor many other apps, in-house (ERP, reporting, CRM), commercial (like Russian SAP-like accounting platform "1C") and open-source (Apache and Nginx web servers, Squid web proxy, lprng print server, djb dns content and cache, GPS-based NTP servers).

 ## Golang development